islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - Are there explicit actions in place to take care about **Diversity, Equity and Inclusion (DE&I)**?
 E.g. do you have numbers about gender diversity?
 About age diversity?
 What about diversity in leadership and management positions (C-level included)?
 - What opportunities exist for **mentorship**?
 - What do you **enjoy** the most from working there?
 - Tell me something that you don't like here.
-What room for improvement exists?
+What room for **improvement** exists?
 What would you like to be different, why and how?
 - What are the current main **challenges** for the company? (product and technical challenges)
+- What are the main **challenges in the team** that I would join?
+What are the current main pains?
 - Why would you **fire me**?
+- **Why are you hiring** for this specific position?
+Is it a new team?
+Is it a backfill?
+In case it is a backfill, why, what happened?
 - **Psychological safety** is extremely important to me, so please be honest with me: are there verbally aggressive people, especially in positions with power?
 - Is there **micromanagement** from any position with power (e.g CTO/VP/Head/Managers)?
 How do they intervene in team's decisions if they don't agree?
 - What would be my **boundaries**?
 What wouldn't I be allowed to do or to step into?